 To ensure the Court can continue to deliver core and vital services during the coronavirus (COVID-19) pandemic, the Court has introduced a suite of changes to its processes and procedures.

-The Major Torts List is designed to facilitate and expedite the passage of large or otherwise significant tortious claims to trial.
-Any proceeding which is primarily of a tortious nature may be entered in the List, including any associated proceeding that derives from tortious conduct.
+Proceedings that are primarily of a tortious nature may be entered in this List, including any associated proceedings that derive from tortious conduct.

 Proceedings managed in the Major Torts List include: